viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 **Questions**

-**My solution to find the almost perfect partner.**
-- One problem I had was knowing when I would be ready for a partner.
-I think I'll be ready when I've fully figured out myself, my values, likes, and dislikes.
-- I'll create a document about myself, and once that's done, I'll be ready, having thought and written down about all those things.
-- It doesn't make sense how most people choose a partner just because someone likes them or because their heart beats faster around them.
-  - Of course, we're animals programmed to reproduce, so if someone likes you, your brain tricks you into thinking they're compatible.
 - There's no "finding the right person"; you just have to become the right person, and the right person will show up at some point.

 **Why I quit social media**